Hannah Stern

 hs536@cam.ac.uk

-I am a Royal Society University Research Fellow, leading a research team based at the Cavendish Laboratory at the University of Cambridge, UK.
+I am an Associate Professor and Royal Society University Research Fellow, leading a research team based in the Department of Materials at the University of Oxford (as of September 2024) and, previously, at the Photon Science Institute at the University of Manchester and at the Cavendish Laboratory at the University of Cambridge, UK.

 My team's research is motivated by the fact that new materials have always been the bearer of new technologies.
-We study how materials interact with light and how to harness this behaviour to build future technologies with application in quantum communication, energy efficiency and sensing.
+We study how materials interact with light and how to harness and engineer their excited state behaviour to build future technologies such as quantum optical networks and quantum sensors.

 I also have a keen interest to communicate my science to a general audience, and to link fundamental research to commercial developments.
 For further details see the Media and Entrepreneurship link on my web page.